leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/00_THEORY OF COMPOSITION/00001_BAL - Narratology Introduction/00001B_BAL - Narratology Introduction.md

    - This shift is subtly indicated, creating a nuanced narrative structure.

 7. **Free Indirect Focalization:**
-   - Similar to free indirect speech, it allows the narrative to closely align with a character's perception.
+   - Similar to <mark style="background: #FFF3A3A6;">free indirect speech</mark>, it allows the narrative to closely align with a character's perception.
    - Provides a blend of external and internal perspectives.

 8. **Analyzing Focalization in Narratives:**